Earnest-Williams/basicrl/README.md

 # BasicRL

-**BasicRL** is an experimental Python-based roguelike engine focused on deep systemic simulation, high performance, and modding.
+**BasicRL** is an experimental Python-based roguelike engine focused on deep systemic simulation and high performance.
 It aims to serve both as the foundation for a feature-rich single‑player game and as a sandbox for experimenting with heuristic and machine‑learned AI.
+The engine's content is driven by internal configuration files; external mods are unsupported.

 > **Note:** This repository is private and experimental.
 It is not open for external use or contributions.